mbforbes/website-3/posts/blog/2022-11-13-my-media-snapshot.md

 ---

-I'm also slowing chewing my way through [Last Call BBS](https://www.zachtronics.com/last-call-bbs/).[^coop] This one is setup like a retro fictional Windows ~98-esque box with a handful of retro-aesthetic puzzle games.
+I'm also slowing chewing my way through **[Last Call BBS](https://www.zachtronics.com/last-call-bbs/)**.[^coop] This one is setup like a retro fictional Windows ~98-esque box with a handful of retro-aesthetic puzzle games.
 They're good---well designed, intricate, and really make you think.
 (They also stylistically omit instruction manuals, or have instructions in Japanese, which lends the experience kind of a [Tunic](https://tunicgame.com/)-like "figure out the game" nostalgia.)

 [^coop]: Thanks to Cooper for Last Call BBS!